Nemuuuu/printf/README.md

 	The complexities of printf

 	Managing a lot of flies and finding a good workflow
-## Prototype
-int _printf(const char *format, ...);
-## Acknowledgement
-Special thanks to Denis Ritch, inventor of c.
-CO-founders of ALX SE who gave us this golden opportunity to do Hard things.
-## Authors
-Neima Nesru and Akrem Beker
 ## Tasks
 ## 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life
 ## mandatory